 This test is to ensure that microservices communicate with each other properly.
 Integration test helps you understand how microservices collaborate to get the overall task done.
 Microservices communicate with each other either synchronously or asynchronously.

 When microservices communicate synchronously, a service will call another service or send a request.
 It then waits for the request to complete and then resumes with its next task.

 In asynchronous communication, a service will send a request to another service and resume with its next task with waiting for the other service to return.
 And the service will come back to the request when the other service responds to it.

 As the name suggests, this is to test the overall application when all its parts are put together.
 This is the last step of testing and it happens before deployment.

 Now that you are on with microservices, it’s best to know how it is beneficial for you to make the best of it.

 Benefits of Microservices

 Easier and Faster Development

-Because the services are distributed, there’s no single point of failure when you use microservices.
+There’s no single point of failure when you use microservices because the services are distributed.
 Even if one part of the application goes down, the rest of the application is still up and running.
 And if you have backup services, you can easily replace it with the service that went down with minimal efforts.